 Driving or parking on the lawn is never a good idea.
 It leads to soil compaction, which can cause a host of other problems, including dead grass.
 During drought or times of excessive heat, it's even wise to limit foot traffic on grass to avoid damaging turf crowns.

 A dull mower blade tears grass, creating ragged, brown edges that provide an opening for disease organisms.
 Sharpen your mower blade regularly.
 The rule of thumb is that a sharp blade lasts for 10 hours of mowing.
 Consider purchasing a second blade so you'll always have a sharp blade at the ready.

 If you're mowing grass at the right height, you can let clippings lie on the lawn.
 This practice is called grasscycling and saves you time, money and fertilizer.

 Warm-season turf grows strongly during summer and needs nutrients.
 Check with local Cooperative Extension System office to learn fertilizer schedules for your region.
 Do not fertilize cool-season lawns during summer.
 Wait until fall or early spring.

 Summer activities can result in toys, water games, lawn chairs or tools being left on turf.
 Pick-up everything to avoid damaging the grass or creating dangerous obstacles while mowing.

 10. Tackle weeds.

-Apply weed control, such as All-In-One Weed & Feed, 3-In-1 Weed & Feed for Southern Lawns or Season Long Weed Control for Lawns to help control weeds.
+Apply weed control, such as 5 In 1 Weed & Feed, 3-In-1 Weed & Feed for Southern Lawns or Season Long Weed Control for Lawns to help control weeds.
 Always read and follow label instructions.
 Do not apply a pre-emergent herbicide in fall if you plan to seed or overseed.